SquidCoderIndustries/scripts/docs/gui/mod-manager.rst

 gui/mod-manager.button
 ~~~~~~~~~~~~~~~~~~~~~~

-Adds an optional overlay to the mod list screen that allows you to save and
+Adds a widget to the mod list screen that allows you to save and load mod list
-load mod list presets, as well as set a default mod list preset for new worlds.
+presets.
+You can also set a default mod list preset for new worlds so you don't
+have to manualy re-select the same mods every time you generate a world.

 gui/mod-manager.notification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~